Monday, December 23, 2024

 “With a missile threat, shelters that are located beyond a three-minute reach are a useless structure.
 These are absolutely senseless wasted funds,” the expert believes.

-Accordingly, the State Tax Service would have to take this differentiation into account and introduce a certain “zoning” for the placement of protective structures.
+Accordingly, the GSN would have to take this differentiation into account and introduce a certain “zoning” for the placement of protective structures.

 According to experts, it is necessary to make changes to the current GSN and, at the same time, develop new state construction standards.
 Where, in particular, the possibility of constructing modular shelters will be spelled out.